Five couples joined the Church as the first converts

 The Anti-Masonic Party was founded after William Morgan of Batavia, N.Y., was kidnapped and presumably murdered after he threatens to publish a book revealing the secrets of the Masonic Order.

-July 4: Thomas Jefferson and John Adams die on the fiftieth anniversary of the signing of the Declaration of Independence.
+Jefferson and John Adams die on the fiftieth anniversary of the signing of the

 1827